-Shongram (English: Struggle) is a romantic drama which is set against the backdrop of the 1971 Bangladesh Liberation War.
-This is the first time a British movie is being simultaneously written, produced and directed by a British-Bangladeshi.
-Shongram as an opportunity to share some of the truths of what happened during the nine-month period proceeding Bangladesh’s independence in 1971, which was filled with horrific atrocities that saw millions of people killed, tortured and raped.
+Shongram (English: Struggle) is a romantic drama that is set against the backdrop of the 1971 Bangladesh Liberation War.
+This is the first time a British movie is being simultaneously written, produced, and directed by a British-Bangladeshi.
+Shongram as an opportunity to share some of the truths of what happened during the nine-month period proceeding Bangladesh’s independence in 1971, which was filled with horrific atrocities that saw millions of people killed, tortured, and raped.
 The movie combines fact with fiction, engaging the viewer through a plot that is captivating and well-paced.

-Stay tuned with us with more Bengali movies related articles.
-Take care my movie addicted lovers and readers.
+Stay tuned with us for more Bengali movie-related articles.
+Take care, my movie-addicted lovers and readers.

 You may also like: